fidelity/kconnect/docs/book/src/commands/to.md

 ## kconnect to

-Re-connect to a previously connected cluster using your history
+Reconnect to a previously connected cluster

 ### Synopsis

-use is for re-connecting to a previously connected cluster using your history.
+Reconnect to a previously connected cluster using an alias or connection history entry.

-You can use the history id or alias as the argument.
-You can also supply - or LAST to connect to last cluster in history (current cluster), or LAST~N for previous clusters
+The `to` command accepts `-` or `LAST` as a proxy for the most recent connection history entry, or `LAST~N` for previous entries.

+Use the `kconnect ls` command to query your connection history.

+The `to` command will connect using the password passed in via the `--password` flag or stored in the `KCONNECT_PASSWORD` environment variable.
+It will prompt the user for a password if they have not supplied one via the flag or environment variable.

 ```
 kconnect to [historyid/alias/-/LAST/LAST~N] [flags]